-- Dedicated e-safety training will be made available to staff. - All new staff should receive e-safety training as part of their induction programme, ensuring that they fully understand the Centre's e-safety policy and acceptable use policies which are signed as part of their induction. - The E-Safety Coordinator will provide advice, guidance and training as required to individuals as required on an ongoing basis. - The E-safety Co-ordinator will be CEOP trained.
+- Dedicated e-safety training will be made available to staff. - All new staff should receive e-safety training as part of their induction programme, ensuring that they fully understand the Centre's e-safety policy and acceptable use policies which are signed as part of their induction. - The E-Safety Coordinator will provide advice, guidance and training as required to individuals as required on an ongoing basis. - The E-safety Co-ordinator will be trained in the use of associated school e-safety software.